nikolinna/online-bookstore-analysis/README.md

 - MySQL - for database creation and queries
 - Python (pandas, matplotlib) - for data manipulation and visualization
 - Jupyter Notebook - for presenting the analysis

+>To run this notebook, update the database connection details with your own credentials.